Nurture

 THE GRADUATED APPROACH TO NURTURE

 Our graduated approach to nurture ensures that every child in the school has the opportunity to flourish in their education.
 It ensures that every child has access to the support they need, when they need it.
+Through this approach, we work to measure and support the social, emotional and mental health of all children, so no child falls through the cracks.

 At Greatstone, we use Boxall Profiles to identify the SEMH areas of need so we can put strategies in place.